diogob/notary/README.md

 * Confirm users' email address.
 * Verify arbitrary tokens and decode their claims.
 * Allow users to change their password.
-* Allow users to change their email (always confirming).
 * Block users that misbehave calling the endpoints too many times or too often.
 * Ensure all used tokens have strong algorithms and expire within parameters.
 * Allow users to disable their account.
 * Allow admins to disable arbitrary accounts.
-* Make it more expensive to generate valid requests.
+* Make it expensive to generate valid public requests.

 ## Sign-up and Authentiction flow

 1. User send JWT containing email + jwk.
-1. Email is persisted alongside the jwk.
+2. Email is persisted alongside the jwk.
 Confirmation token is created and made available for email system for confirmation.
-1. Email is confirmed through confirmation endpoint using the same user creation JWT to confirm the user still has access to the secret.
+3. Email is confirmed through confirmation endpoint using the same user creation JWT to confirm the user still has access to the secret.
-1. After confirmation the user JWT becomes active.
+4. After confirmation the user JWT becomes active.
 Now the email becomes unique as well as the public key.
 The verification endpoint will return a 200 while the account is active.

 ## High level overview of endpoints